 With this method, transaction fees can be accounted for and kept accurate in two different ways:

-- A transaction fee report can be pulled from your card processor to compare the transaction fees recorded on a monthly or weekly basis.
+- A transaction fee report can be pulled from your card processor to compare the transaction fees recorded monthly or weekly.
 This would help ensure that the remaining balance in this account does match the actual transaction fees assessed during this period.

 - Transaction fee syncing can be enabled in MyWorks Sync, which will sync transaction fees into QuickBooks for each order - coming out of your holding account and into your transaction fees expense account.
 This would then result in an ongoing balance of $0 in the holding account - which would help identify any issues if this balance is not $0.